Kithru/Simple-Shopping-cart-application/README.md

 4. Run the project on a web server.

 ## File Structure
+1. All class files are included in 'Classes' folder.
+2. Uploaded images are included in 'uploads' folder.
+3. And view files are available.

 ## Database Setup

 1. Execute the SQL script in /database/schema.sql to set up the database schema.